march42/TORSO_ZigBee/README.md

 - BUTTON1 short press in bootloader (first 2000ms after reset) stopp timeout and wait for UART data transfer.

+- long press dimming down to minimum, long press at minimum dimming up to maximum

 #### factory reset

 - power cycle off/on the controller 5 times each under 2s (see source/common/factory_reset.c)